 A Day in The Life of our Post-Production Manager, Jodie Aspin8th March 2018

-Having joined GetFilm way back in 2013, when the business was formed, Jodie has progressed through the departments to now lead the whole post production department and overseeing every project that we shoot.
+Having joined GetFilm way back in 2013, when the business was formed, Jodie has progressed through the departments to now lead the whole post production team and oversee every project that we shoot.

 What are the main responsibilities in your role as Post-Production Manager?